-More than just soothing, a detox bath helps the body cleanse through its largest organ - the skin.
+More than just soothing, this detox bath helps the body cleanse through its largest organ, the skin.
+So when you're feeling sick, this may be a good place to turn.

 Obviously taking a bath for this purpose is not for everyone.
 Check with your healthcare provider especially if you have a heart, skin, or neurologic condition.